Skating with Celebrities: Episode 4

 The Featured Skill was Side-by-side Jumps.
 The teams skated to Top 40 pop music.

 Eisler and Swanson and Barberie and Zimmerman tied for first place with the highest scores in the series up to that point.
 This would be the last time Barberie and Zimmerman would have the high score in the competition.

-Both Jillian Barberie and Jenner had to be rushed to the hospital during practice for this round; Jillian Barberie suffered a strained rib cartilage during practice when John Zimmerman hoisted her into a two-armed "detroiter" lift, and Jenner got his toe pick caught on the ice while practicing spins and fell face-first, resulting in a cut above the eye requiring 16 stitches to close.
+Both Jillian Barberie and Jenner had to be rushed to the hospital during practice for this round; Barberie suffered a strained rib cartilage during practice when Zimmerman hoisted her into a two-armed "detroiter" lift, and Jenner's toe pick got caught on the ice while practicing spins and fell face-first, resulting in a cut above the eye requiring 16 stitches to close.

 Jenner was supporting Tai Babilonia in a pairs glide move in an otherwise uneventful routine when Babilonia realized they were about to run into the "kiss and cry" dais.
 She quickly stepped up onto the dais and was able to get back onto the ice smoothly, but the misstep cost them points and landed them in third place.

 Dave Coulier admitted during practice that he was afraid of falling and getting injured and thus had difficulty learning the required jump.
 The pair eventually did a single waltz jump at the start of their routine before they went into their skating in order to fit the required element in, and it cost them the competition as their low scores led to their elimination.